piranha/solovyov.net/src/en/2014/cljs-start.md

 ```

 I'm using sablono's `html` macro here, which renders Hiccup-like data structures
-to React virtual DOM components, since it makes it much easier for me to
+to React virtual DOM components, since it makes it easier for me to
 distinguish between HTML markup and my code.
 You could write it as
 `(d/h1 nil (:text data))` (do not forget to put `[quiescent.dom :as d]`
 in your `:require` section.